Mammoth Cave Adventure – Visiting Mammoth Cave National Park

 Even when you are allergic to the cone.

-Green River Grill features a breakfast buffet, with delicious locally sourced sausage, and has burgers and sandwiches for lunch.
+Green River Restaurant features a breakfast buffet, with delicious locally sourced sausage, and has burgers and sandwiches for lunch.
 I was most impressed by dinner though.
 The kids had southern fried chicken, the grandkids had chicken strips, and I had rainbow trout, along with drinks, including beer, for about $75.
 Not only was it a bargain for the ton of food that we consumed, the food was outstanding!

 Lodging at Mammoth Cave National Park